Create an Experience Builder app

 Set up buffers and infographics

-You'll change the geography of the app and add walk-time buffer rings to enrich your understanding of the different neighborhoods.
+You'll change the geography of the app and add walk-time buffer rings to improve your understanding of different neighborhoods.
 You'll also view the infographic in compare mode to see how the distribution of businesses, services, and amenities differs in the walk-time buffer rings.

 1. On the canvas, click the What's in My Community infographic widget.